The Carillon

 What’s Next

 Students are now discussing possible legal actions and forensic audits to investigate the handling of URSU’s dissolution.
-More student reactions and developments are expected in the coming days as the university community is still coming to terms with the controversial voting.
+More student reactions and developments are expected in the coming days as the university community is still coming to terms with the controversial vote.

 Leave a reply